wendy-awe/PortentaH7_BirdRecognition/micstm/README.md

 ### Option A — USB DFU (no ST-LINK)

-1. Plug Portenta H7 into your PC using a data-capable USB-C cable.
+1. Plug Portenta H7 into PC using a data-capable USB-C cable.
 2. Enter DFU mode: **double‑tap the RESET button quickly**.
-3. On Windows Device Manager you should see **"STM32 BOOTLOADER"** (or similar).
+3. On Windows Device Manager should see **"STM32 BOOTLOADER"** (or similar).
 4. Open **STM32CubeProgrammer** → select **USB** → click **Refresh** → **Connect**.

-> If it does not appear: try a different cable/port, install the STM32 USB (WinUSB) driver, and repeat the double-tap.
+- If it does not appear: try a different cable/port, install the STM32 USB (WinUSB) driver, and repeat the double-tap.

-**Note:** DFU is good for flashing, but you cannot live-debug with breakpoints.
+- DFU is good for flashing, but cannot live-debug with breakpoints.
 For debugging use ST‑LINK.
+#### [Option A Failed] ####

 ### Option B — ST-LINK SWD (recommended)

-1. Connect your **ST-LINK** to the Portenta (use a breakout board if available):
+1. Connect **ST-LINK** to the Portenta (use a breakout board if available):

    * `SWDIO -> SWDIO`
    * `SWCLK -> SWCLK`